allenrahbar/portfolio-project-one/README.md

 ![Contact me](assets/readme-images/contactme.png)

 - __Footer__
 - The footer has 4 fontawesome icons for my Github, LinkedIn, Gmail and a link to download my CV.
 The footer is fixed on every page of the website for the user to always have accesibility to the links.
+All links will open in a new tab except the download button which will download the CV to the users default downloads folder.
 ![Footer](assets/readme-images/footer.png)